 President of the Senate

-Ex-Officio Member of All Senate Committees
+Ex-Officio Member of all Senate Committees

-As President, Senator Ruggerio serves as an ex officio member of all standing Senate committees.
+As President, Senator Ruggerio serves as an ex-officio member of all standing Senate committees.

 Senator Ruggerio served as Majority Whip from 2003 through 2010.
-He has previously served as a member and as Vice Chairman of the Senate Labor Committee, Chairman of the Senate Subcommittee on Labor and transportation, and as a member of the Senate Finance Committee, the Senate Rules Committee, the Senate Labor Committee, and the Joint Committee on Accounts and Claims.
+He has previously served as a member and as Vice Chairman of the Senate Labor Committee, Chairman of the Senate Subcommittee on Labor and Transportation, and as a member of the Senate Finance Committee, the Senate Rules Committee, the Senate Labor Committee, and the Joint Committee on Accounts and Claims.
 He also previously served as Deputy Majority Leader.

-Senator Ruggerio is the “Dean,” or most senior member, of the Senate.
+First elected to the Senate in 1984, Senator Ruggerio is the “Dean,” or most senior member, of the Senate.

 Prior to his tenure in the Senate, Senator Ruggerio was a member of the Rhode Island House of Representatives from 1981 through 1984, and was a member of the House Labor Committee and House Corporations Committee.